In this article, we explain how to brew your own hard apple or pear cider (a.k.a. perry)

 Bottling your Cider

 Make sure your fermentation is finished.
 The cider should taste very dry.
-A hydrometer ($5) reading is the best way to make sure.
+A hydrometer reading is the best way to check.
+A hydrometer is the only way to know for sure what is going on in your fermenter.
 If you bottle it too sweet you could get exploding bottles from too much fermentation in the bottle.

 Clean and sanitize a bottling bucket.
 Heat two cups of water to boiling, turn off heat, and dissolve priming sugar (corn sugar a.k.a. dextrose).
 You want about 1 oz per gallon (or 3/4 cup for a 5 gallon batch).
 Pour this hot dissolved sugar solution into the bottling bucket.
 Carefully siphon your cider into the bottling bucket.
 Fill your cleaned, sanitized bottles, leaving 1-1.5" headspace.
 Cap and leave in a warm room for 2 weeks to carbonate.
 Cellar or refrigerate for 3-12 months.
 Cider ages well so give it some time for most fantastic results.